Forecast for spring: Nasty drought worsens for much of US - WTMJ

 The dry, warm conditions the upcoming months likely will bring “an enhanced wildfire season,” said Jon Gottschalck, chief of NOAA’s prediction branch.

-Swain of UCLA said the wildfires probably will not be as bad as 2020 because so much vegetation burned last year and drought conditions retarded regrowth.
+Swain of UCLA said the wildfires probably will not be as bad as 2020 because so much vegetation already has burned and drought conditions retarded regrowth.
+Last year, he said, wildfire was so massive it will be hard to exceed, though this fire season likely will be above average.

+Drought and heat breed a vicious cycle.
+When it’s this dry, less of the sun’s energy goes to evaporating soil moisture because it’s not as wet, Swain said.
+That leaves more of the energy to heat up the air, and the heat makes the drought worse by boosting evaporation.

+“Across the West, it is clear that climate change has increased temperatures essentially year round, which has decreased mountain snowpack and increased evaporation — substantially worsening the severity of the ongoing drought conditions,” he said.

 Read more stories on climate issues by The Associated Press at https://www.apnews.com/Climate